arod256/arod256/README.md

 - 👋 Hi, I’m @arod256
-- 👀 I’m interested in UI/UX, game dev/design, and front end programming!
-I'm also interested in cognitive science as well.
+- 👀 I’m interested in UI/UX, product design, and product management.
-- 🌱 I’m currently learning UI/UX and Unity.

 <!---
 arod256/arod256 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.